Car Insurance for Young Drivers: How to Get Affordable Rates Under 25

 • Fewer multi-driver bundling discounts available

 If you move out, buy your own car, or your parents' insurer requires it, getting your own policy becomes necessary.
 When that time comes, compare quotes from at least 3 to 5 providers.
-See our guide on how to get car insurance quotes to make sure you're doing it right.
-Also be sure to read about which named drivers to list on a policy before you make any changes.
+You can also learn more about the cost of adding a teenage driver to understand how the math works from a parent's perspective.
+For more on young adult coverage options, our full car insurance for young adults guide covers everything from 18 to 25 in detail.

 When Do Young Driver Rates Start Dropping?

-Rates begin gradually decreasing in your early 20s — roughly 10–12% per year with a clean record — and then experience a more notable drop at age 25, when most insurers reclassify young drivers out of their highest-risk youth category.
-The average reduction at 25 is approximately 8–9%, with Progressive data showing a drop from ~$243/month at 19 to ~$169/month at 25–29.
+Rates begin gradually decreasing in your early 20s — with data showing approximately an 8% drop around age 19 and continued year-over-year declines — and then experience a more notable reduction at age 25, when most insurers reclassify young drivers out of their highest-risk youth category.
+The average drop at 25 is approximately 8–11%, pulling standalone full coverage rates from ~$236/month to ~$222/month for those with a clean record.

 Tips to build a strong insurance history early: